 About John Buckley

-John Buckley is a photographer in Washington, D.C. whose work has been chosen for display in group shows such as the 2015 Exposed D.C. exhibition and the Leica Store D.C.'s 2013 "D.C.
+John Buckley is a photographer in Washington, D.C. whose work has been chosen for publication in the 2018 book entitled “Chasing The Great American Eclipse,” and displayed in group shows such as the Stop Motion (Volume 3 + Volume 6) exhibitions of black and white images in 2018 and 2019; the 2015 Exposed D.C. exhibition; and the Leica Store D.C.'s 2013 "D.C.
 As I See It" exhibition.

 All of the images displayed in Tulip Frenzy Photography are available for purchase as fine art prints.